ThunderDoesDev/CrawlerBlocker/README.md

 ## License

-This source code is available for educational purposes only under a strict non-commercial, non-distribution license.
+These scripts are available for educational purposes only under a strict non-commercial, non-distribution license.
 All rights are reserved.

 Feel free to learn from and experiment with the code, but please respect the terms of use.